 Cruises between 2016 and 2021 used the ROV Jason operated as part of the National Deep Submergence Facility at Woods Hole Oceanographic Institution.
 Jason is a robotic vehicle that is used to recover and reinstall (turn) much of the Secondary Infrastructure (e.g., instruments, junction boxes) on the Regional Cabled Array.
 During these expeditions Jason works at water depths of 80 m to 2900 m.
 The vehicle is tethered to the vessel by a fiber-optic cable that allows real-time communication to and from the ship and the ROV, as well as providing power to the ROV.

-Two years ago, Jason was modified to meet the special requirements for Cabled Array work – these include heavy lift capabilities (up to ~4,000 lbs) and the ability to latch into the junction boxes and Shallow Profiler Mooring components for recovery and reinstallation.
-As part of this modification, Jason is now a 1-part vehicle system without the need for Medea.
-Instead floats are used to dampen wave action.
+In 2016, Jason was modified to meet the special requirements for Cabled Array work – these include heavy lift capabilities (up to ~4,000 lbs) and the ability to latch into the junction boxes and Shallow Profiler Mooring components for recovery and reinstallation.
+As part of this modification, Jason is now a 1-part vehicle system without the need for the Medea tether management system.
+Instead, floats are used to dampen wave action.